Microsoft Family Account: How to Set Up Outlook Family

-It’s important to note that there are no parental control settings offered by Outlook per se.
+It’s important to note that there are no Outlook parental controls per se.
 But you can implement controls over all Microsoft properties — including email services — by creating a “family” through the Microsoft online platform.
 Setting up a child account in this way activates a number of features that are compliant with the Children’s Online Privacy Protection Act (COPPA).

 This article is written under of the assumption that you have already done this.
-To learn how to set up a family account for Microsoft 365, click here.
+To learn how to set up a Microsoft family account, click here.

 These controls will only work if your child is using a Microsoft Windows device (Internet Explorer, Windows Phone, Windows PC, Xbox), or an Android device that is also running Microsoft Launcher.
 If you wish to implement these controls on other devices and platforms, unfortunately you will be unable to do so.

 Inside your Microsoft family account